-Perched on the East Khasi Hills near Mawphlang village and surrounded by fields is one of Meghalaya's must-see tourist places, the Mawphlang Sacred Forest.
-There are many sacred forests in these hills and the state's Jaintia Hills, but this one is the most well known.
+Perched on the East Khasi Hills near Mawphlang village and surrounded by fields, Mawphlang Sacred Forest is one of the must-see places in Meghalaya in remote northeast India.
+There are many sacred forests in these hills and the state's Jaintia Hills.
+However, this one is the most well-known.
 It may appear to be unremarkable, and even somewhat disappointing, to the uninitiated.
 However, a local Khasi guide will unveil its mystery.

 Stepping into the forest reveals an astonishing network of plants and trees, all connected.
 Some of them, which are believed to be more than 1,000 years old, are full of ancient wisdom.
 There are many medicinal plants, including those that can apparently cure cancer and tuberculosis, and Rudraksh trees (the seeds of which are used in religious ceremonies).
 Orchids, carnivorous insect eating pitcher plants, ferns, and mushrooms also abound.